 The Doodle Memory Theory

-In a 2009 study published in Applied Cognitive Psychology, a group of people were read a list of names.
+In a 2009 study published in Applied Cognitive Psychology, a group of people was read a list of names.
 Half the group just sat and listened, while the other half were encouraged to doodle while listening to the list of names.
-After the list was read, all participants where given a surprise quiz.
+After the list was read, all participants were given a surprise quiz.
 The doodling group remembered 29% more information than the non-doodling group.

 In Sunni Brown’s book, The Doodle Revolution: Unlock The Power To Think Differently, she advocates visual literacy.
-She teaches how to doodle to not only to enhance memory, but to improve problem solving and boost creativity.
+She teaches how to doodle not only to enhance memory but to improve problem-solving and boost creativity.
 With this information, there are lots of reasons to encourage your students to doodle!

 When Is Doodling Distracting?

-While doodling while listening to information being presented seems to help recollection, doodling while being presented information visually actually hinders recall.
+While doodling and listening to the information being presented seems to help recollection, doodling while being presented information visually actually hinders recall.

 How To Doodle

 There is no wrong or right way to doodle.

 Some people seem to draw mindlessly as if almost a reflex to auditory stimuli.
 These people might instantly start scribbling on their paper when a speaker or teacher starts presenting the information.
 They draw flowers or geometric patterns without really thinking about it.
 Other people are more focused in their doodling and might draw something that represents the information they are hearing.

 Related post: How We Use Boogie Boards In Our Homeschool